tazury/dspp/readme.md

 # DualSense++
-*You are using the DSPP-Only Branch, this means you will only get the DSPP source code and won't recieve any of the tests.
-If you're planning on modifying any of the tests, please use the latest branch or the tests specific branch.*

 ## An C++ Library designed for the usage of multiple DualSense controller support within gameplay.
 - DS++ is an Team Azury project towards the game development community into unifiying DualSense controller support for video games outside of the PS5 SDK.
 - Most game developers would not add their dualsense features to PC releases due to the lack of support or documentation that can make it worth. *DualSense++ can solve that!*